Advancing Local Clustering on Graphs via Compressive Sensing: Semi-supervised and Unsupervised Methods: Semi-supervised Local Clustering

 \begin{enumerate} \item Given a graph $G$, and initial seed(s) $\Gamma_1$ (indicated as the blue point in the first subplot), we first apply LCE to have a rough estimate $\tilde{C}_1$ (indicated by the solid blue circle) of $C_1$. \item Randomly sample a node $v$ (the brown point in the first subplot) in $G$ and apply LCE to get a rough cluster around $v$ (indicated by the dashed brown circle).
 Then check the overlap between solid blue and dashed brown circle.
 If the overlap contains the majority of the nodes in the brown circle, then add $v$ into $\Gamma_1$, otherwise sample another node. \item Continue this process and keep increasing the size of $\Gamma_1$ until a predetermined iteration number is reached (indicated in the process of from the second to the last subplots). \end{enumerate}

 Note that this procedure can be applied when more than one cluster is of interest without increasing the number of iterations.
 The procedures for the single cluster case with $\Gamma_1$ and $C_1$ and multiple clusters case $\Gamma_s$ and $C_s$ are summarized in Algorithm~\ref{alg3} and \ref{alg6} respectively.
-This method finds more seeds based on the initial seeds, and the user can flexibly determine the number of seeds wanted by increasing or decreasing the number of iterations.
+This method finds more nodes which can be added into the initial set of seeds, and the user can flexibly determine the number of seeds wanted by increasing or decreasing the number of iterations.
 Theorem \ref{thmSSLC} essentially establishes the correctness of Algorithm~\ref{alg3} and \ref{alg6}.

 \begin{theorem} Suppose $G$ satisfies Assumptions~\ref{assump1} - \ref{assump3}.
 Then when $n$ (the size of $G$) gets large, for each $s=1,\cdots,k$, we have

 \end{theorem}

 Theorem \ref{thmSSLC} shows that whenever a node $v$ being added to $\Gamma_1 (\Gamma_s)$ based on the large overlap criterion, it satisfies $v\in C_1 (C_s)$.
 This means that $\Gamma_1 (\Gamma_s)$ only grow with the nodes within $C_1 (C_s)$, which is the essential step to guarantee the correctness of Algorithm \ref{alg3} and Algorithm \ref{alg6}.